WORK EXPERIENCE WEEK, JULY 2023

 - Do they want to study something related to one of their current subjects, but not that subject?
 For example, if studying sport, related courses include sports studies, sports science, PE, sports coaching, sports management, sports marketing, sports therapy, exercise science and teaching.

 - Do they have a career in mind and need to take a specific degree?
 Examples include primary teaching, social work, speech & language therapy, audiology, medicine, veterinary science, pharmacy, optometry, nursing, midwifery, dentistry, radiography, optometry, physiotherapy, sport therapy and architecture.

 - Do they want to study a general vocational course?
 Examples include art & design; business/finance; computing/IT; education; engineering; health & social and sport.

 - Does your daughter/son want to see where their current subjects can take them?
-Use the following 2 websites to get degree ideas based on the subjects they are studying:
+Use the following 2 websites to get degree ideas based on the subjects they are currently studying: